-Unless you plan to keep your car in your garage in the Plainfield, Bloomington, Indianapolis, or Fishers areas most of the time, you won’t be able to fully protect your windshield from cracks.
+Unless you plan to keep your car in your garage in the Plainfield, Bloomington, Indianapolis, or Fishers, Indiana, areas most of the time, you won’t be able to fully protect your windshield from cracks.
 If you’ve already discovered this and that tiny nick from an errant stone in your windshield has turned into a full crack, you should know that you have several options for fixing that glass in your vehicle.

 OEM vs Aftermarket Glass